MaxwellHawk/MaxwellHawk.github.io/_pages/research.md

 ## Drug Combination Database and Predictive Model Construction Based on Drug and Target Information, March 2017 - March 2018

 ### Database Construction
-* Based on Django framework, I developed the front end of the database.
-The following is the framework of the database.
+* Based on Django framework, I developed the front end of the database, which links the drugs, drug combinations, and target information.
 <img src="https://jcyang.net/images/11.jpg" class="floatpic" align= "center" width="679" height="328">

 ### Drug Combination Prediction
-* The following shows the workflow of the prediction model
+* An ensemble machine learning model is used.
+The base classifiers are NB, SVM, adaBoost, Random Forest, and Gradient Boost.
+The meta classifier is XGBoost.
+The following shows the workflow of the prediction model.
 <img src="https://jcyang.net/images/12.png" class="floatpic" align= "center" width="500" height="350">

-* Results
+* AUC Results of different algorithms on test set.
 <img src="https://jcyang.net/images/13.png" class="floatpic" align= "center" width="700" height="500">

-* The project received an A (highest) in the 15th College Students’ Innovative Practice Plan in Shanghai Jiao Tong University and I received an A+ (highest).
+* The project received an A (highest) in the 15th Undergraduate Innovation Program in Shanghai Jiao Tong University and I received an A+ (highest).